superluminar-io/terraform-workshop/README.md

 # 🎓 Terraform Workshop
 > Learn infrastructure as code basics w/ Terraform and AWS

-The workshop addresses infrastructure as code and Terraform basics.
+The workshop empowers you to know the core concepts of *infrastructure as code* by using practical examples in Terraform.
 Learn how to create the first Terraform stack and deploy some resources to AWS.
 We explore best practices and improve the growing codebase over time.

 ## ✨ At a glance